 Wizer.me – I’ve just made my first wizer.me worksheet (on Human Rights).
 If anyone has any feedback on these, I’d be most grateful.
 If they’re something that people find useful, I could certainly make more for other topics on the course… Let me know!

 Wizer Human Rights Terminology This one includes ‘Matching’, ‘Sorting’, and ‘Multiple Choice’ exercises.

-Obviously, the 16 Key Thinkers aren’t the only thing that you should be working on during your study of Politics and Society, but they’re a really good place to start to make sure that you are getting your head around some of the more complex issues.
-Remember, almost all the essays that you might be asked to write in the Leaving Cert exam will ask you to back up your opinions with reference to at least TWO Key Thinkers!
+Obviously, the 17 Key Thinkers aren’t the only thing that you should be working on during your study of Politics and Society, but they’re a really good place to start to make sure that you are getting your head around some of the more complex issues.
+Remember, almost all the essays that you might be asked to write in the Leaving Cert exam will ask you to back up your opinions with reference to at least TWO Key Thinkers (at least one of whom should be on the Specification)!
 I’ve added quizzes on a few other topics at the bottom of the page also!
 Download the Key Thinkers Quiz Checklist that will help you to track your scores and (hopefully) improve them with each try!

 Follow the links below for Google Forms ‘Key Thinker’ Quizzes:

 |Robert Nozick||Karl Marx|